DHTMLX/docs-todolist/docs/guides/inline_editing.md

 # Inline editing

-Inline editing lets you edit the content of a task or project directly by double-clicking on it.
-This functionality is enabled by default.
+Double-click a task or project to edit it inline.
+Inline editing is on by default.

 :::tip
 When you enable the [`readonly`](api/configs/readonly_config.md) mode of the To Do List, inline editing becomes unavailable.